VarisaM/My-Drosera-unique-trap/README.md

 - shouldRespond() compares the latest balance with the previous one.
 - If the balance increased by 0.0000777 ETH, the trap returns true.

+## This trap could be used for:

+- For Covert signaling;  Someone sends 0.0000777 ETH to trigger an action
+- Monitoring known "magic amounts"; You detect specific bot or attacker behavior by the exact transfer
+- Payment verification; someone must pay exactly 0.0000777 ETH to register/verify (e.g., anti-spam)

 ## Deployment
    - Add the contract to your drosera.toml configuration under [[traps]].
    - Compile the contract with drosera build.